‘Trump said to do so’: Accounts of rioters who say the president spurred them to rush the Capitol could be pivotal testimony

 In the case of Trump’s speech, Volokh said he did not believe it would be possible to prove beyond a reasonable doubt that Trump intended to direct the crowd to commit illegal acts.

-He noted Trump did not ask people to break into the Capitol or to assault police officers but instead called for people to “march” to the Capitol — an act of protest protected in the constitution.
+He noted that Trump did not ask people to break into the Capitol or to assault police officers but instead called for them to “march” to the Capitol — an act of protest protected in the Constitution.
 At one point, Trump specifically said the people should march “peacefully.”

 “One reason why we have a high bar for incitement is because it applies to everyone.
 It doesn’t just apply to the president.
 It applies to organizers, labor activists, private citizens.
 It’s important to keep that bar high,” he said.

-But Leonard M. Niehoff, a First Amendment expert at the University of Michigan Law School, said that the courts have held that potentially inciting speech must be examined in context.
+But Leonard M. Niehoff, a First Amendment expert at the University of Michigan Law School, said the courts have held that potentially inciting speech must be examined in context.

-In this case, Trump called for his supporters not just to march to the Capitol, but to “stop the steal,” to act with strength and to “fight like hell.”
-He noted that the only way protesters would have been able to stop the electoral college process was through violence.
+In this case, Trump called for his supporters not just to march to the Capitol but to “stop the steal,” to act with strength and to “fight like hell.”
+He said the only way protesters would have been able to stop the electoral college process was through violence.

 “The clear instruction was you are going to the Capitol to stop the steal.
 You are going there to show strength.
 You are going there to take the country back and not to let this happen,” Niehoff said.
 “Is it conceivable that you would listen to that speech and say to yourself, ‘All the president wants us to do is go to the Capitol and then go home?’
 I just don’t think so.”